peterjaap/asciidoc-bdd/README.md

 $ ./asciidoc-bdd /path/to/your/asciidoc/files /path/to/repositories
 ```

-This tool will then parse the `bdd-` attributes in all `*.adoc` files in the asciidoc files dir, like this:
+This tool will then parse the `bdd-` attributes in all `*.adoc` files in the Asciidoc files dir, like this:

 ```
 Array